Text2Grad: Reinforcement Learning from Natural Language Feedback: Method

 \subsection{Reward Labeling}

-Natural language gradient optimization requires dense, interpretable feedback that can be mapped to token-level learning signals.
-To support this, we develop a general reward annotation framework that produces both free-form critiques and structured span-level numerical feedback.
-This dual-feedback design is applicable across diverse tasks, and supports the construction of token-level pseudo-rewards required for fine-grained policy optimization.
+Effective NL-Gradient optimization requires dense, interpretable feedback that can be precisely mapped to token-level learning signals.
+We introduce a \textbf{dual-feedback annotation framework} that jointly generates (1) free-form natural language critiques and (2) structured span-level reward labels.
+This design enables task-agnostic supervision while directly supporting the construction of token-level pseudo-rewards for fine-grained policy updates.

 \paragraph{Dual-Feedback Annotation}

 Given a prompt \(x\) and a generated response \(y = (y_1, \ldots, y_T)\), we aim to annotate each sample with a natural language critique \(c\), describing strengths or weaknesses of the response in free text, and a structured span-level reward map \(\mathcal{A}(y)\), where each span is assigned a label from \(\{\texttt{positive}, \texttt{neutral}, \texttt{negative}\}\).